dridri/bcflight/README.md

 ## librawwifi
 Current status : ok

-This is a fork of wifibroadcast from befinitiv, it allows to directly use WiFi in analog-like transmission.
+This is inspired from befinitiv's wifibroadcast, it allows to directly use WiFi in analog-like transmission.

-Alternatively, hostapd is used on the drone and wpa_supplicant on the controller to allow socket communication.
+Alternatively, hostapd can be used on the drone and wpa_supplicant on the controller to allow TCP/UDP/UDPLite communication.

 ## tools
 Current status : ok